vadlamudiramu/ardia-health-labs-materials/docs/outreach/clinic_pitch_materials.md

 **For your clinicians:** Zero alert fatigue.
 Our dashboard shows patients as Critical, Attention, or Stable—no more sorting through hundreds of individual alerts.
 You see what matters, when it matters, with the clinical reasoning to support confident decision-making.

-I'd love to show you a quick demo and discuss how ArdiA could work for [Practice Name].
+I'd love to show you a quick demo and discuss how Ardia could work for [Practice Name].
 Would you have 15 minutes next week for a brief call?

 Best regards,
 [Your Name]
 [Your Title]
-ArdiA Health Labs
+Ardia Health
 [Phone Number]
 [Email Address]